 Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
 It’s important to touch base with Falso Service Experts to confirm your heating and cooling system can run with one.

 Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC system.

 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+An electrostatic filter uses magnetically charged substance to capture.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner uses a high-voltage magnetic charge to trap particles.
+An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And minimize ozone, a known lung irritant, created elsewhere in your home.